meuter/tiny/README.md

 https://www.youtube.com/playlist?list=PLEETnX-uPtBXP_B2yupUKlflXBznWIlL5

-It is written entirely in C++11 with SDL/Glew/OpenGL.
-It was so far only compiled with clang v3.5 and tested on an iMac with an ATI Radeon HD6970M.
+It is written entirely in C++11 with SDL/Glew/OpenGL, and has so far only been compiled with clang v3.5 and tested on an iMac with an ATI Radeon HD6970M.

 # Example